Department of Justice is now the Department of Communities and Justice. Find out more >

 Before going to court make sure you have the phone number for the registry saved in your mobile phone.

 There are often many cases listed on the same day and you may have to wait until your name is called.
 You can take a seat in the courtroom or, if the courtroom is full, you can wait outside.

 Make sure you do not leave the court building and are close enough to the courtroom to hear your name called.
 If you are not there, the court can decide your case without you.

-The judge may close the courtroom for morning tea (usually around 11:30am) and lunch (usually from 1:00pm to 2:00pm).
+The Judge may close the courtroom for morning tea (usually around 11:30am) and lunch (usually from 1:00pm to 2:00pm).
 You will have to leave the courtroom during these breaks.
 The court officer or the registry can tell you what time the courtroom will reopen.

-It is possible that you could be at the court for a few hours, and sometimes for most of the day, so you should make arrangements with your work or child-care if necessary.
+It is possible that you could be at court for a few hours, and sometimes for most of the day, so you should make arrangements with your work or child-care if necessary.